Crew-co/The-Crew-Script-beta/README.txt

 #Run the Install Program First
-This is Not Ready Yet sod ont download
+This is now ready for beta testers